 Stephan Martin, is an astronomer, educator, and writer who has taught astronomy and physics at colleges and educational centers across the U.S. for over twenty-five years.

-Currently an adjunct Professor of Psychology and Holistic Studies at John F Kennedy University, he is also co-director of the continuing care program at the Center for Spiritual Emergence, where he supports those emerging from spiritual crises in living their new found realizations in daily life.
+Currently an adjunct instructor in the Consciousness and Transformative Studies program at John F Kennedy University, he is also a co-director of the continuing care program at the Center for Spiritual Emergence, where he supports those emerging from spiritual crises in living their new found realizations in daily life.
 He graduated with honors in physics and astronomy from Colgate University and earned his M.S. in physics and astronomy from the University of Wyoming.
 His graduate and subsequent astronomical research has focused on dark matter, infrared studies of spiral galaxies, and observations of the solar corona.
 He has worked for the Space Telescope Science Institute, and has also been supervisor of the Williams College observatory, where he participated in research expeditions around the world to study and observe solar eclipses.

 With a background in both science and the humanities, he has also been active in exploring and promoting interdisciplinary approaches to exploring the universe.
 He attended the graduate program in Philosophy, Cosmology, and Consciousness studies at the California Institute of Integral Studies in San Francisco, California, and has been core faculty in the graduate-level Consciousness, Healing, and Ecology program at New College of California, where he helped design an innovative curriculum that integrates rigorous academic work with personal and cultural transformation.